-CPD Record should include following:
+CPD Record must include the following:

-- CPD Category and sub-category
+- CPD Category and sub-category.

-- details of CPD activity (description of activity, where held, when held, who ran it)
+- details of CPD activity (description of activity, where held, when held, who ran it).

-- number of CPD hours claimed
+- number of CPD hours claimed.

 - Reflections on what learnt.

-Must be able to substantiate participation (particularly where there is a claim for it to be classed as structured CPD) - e.g. through documents such as:
+Must be able to substantiate participation (particularly where there is a claim for it to be classed as structured CPD) - e.g., through documents such as:

-- certificates of attainment/completion/attendance - attendance record (e.g. a letter or similar document or receipt from the provider) - copies of presentations/papers presented - summaries of learning from less structured CPD activities.
+- certificates of attainment/completion/attendance. - attendance record (e.g., a letter or similar document or receipt from the provider). - copies of presentations/papers presented. - summaries of learning from less structured CPD activities.

 Details of claimed CPD must be entered on the NZIF website.
-Details for each calendar year must be completed no later than 31st March in the following year (particularly relevant for Registered members).
+Details for each calendar year must be completed no later than 31st March in the following year (particularly relevant for Registered members and ECDP participants).

-For reviews of registration, members are required to review their previous (i.e. at the beginning of the review period) intended CPD programme and comment on how it was met and reasons if some or all of the intentions were not met.
+During a periodic review of registration, members are required to review their previous (i.e., at the beginning of the review period) intended CPD programme and comment on how well it was met and reasons if some or all of the intentions were not met.